The 13 best true crime series on Netflix right now for real addicts

 Abducted in Plain Sight

-Abducted in Plain Sight is the latest true crime doc to drop on Netflix, and everyone is backing it as the most fascinating yet.
+Abducted in Plain Sight is one of the latest true crime docs to drop on Netflix, and everyone is backing it as the most fascinating yet.
 Twitter just can't get their heads around it:

 Netflix’s “Abducted in plain sight” is MAD!
 Americans are dumb.
 Your 12 year old daughter was raped and kidnapped by the same man TWICE, but you let him sleep over in her bed for 6 months after this happened.
 The Mam has an affair with the nonce and THE DAD WANKS HIM OFF?? 🤣🤣🤣